qwiklabs-org/horizon-sdv/workloads/android/pipelines/builds/aaos_builder/README.md

 -   `CLOUD_ZONE`
     - The GCP project zone.
 Important for bucket, registry paths used in pipelines.

+-   `GERRIT_CREDENTIALS_ID`
+    - The credential for access to Gerrit, required for build pipelines.

 -   `HORIZON_DOMAIN`
     - The URL domain which is required by pipeline jobs to derive URL for tools and GCP.